marco-ambrosio/BlenderAddOns/README.md

 This is a collection of Blender AddOns I've written.
 They are all licensed under the MIT license.

+## Installation

+Compress the folder of the desired add-on in a .zip file.
+In Blender, go to `Edit - Preferences - Add-ons - Install...` and select the .zip file.

 ## AddOns

 - [ExportGazeboModel](#ExportGazeboModel)